Semi-verified PAC Learning from the Crowd: Main Algorithms and Guarantees

-As we introduced before, except for an efficient labeling scheme, it is of the same importance to have a query and label-efficient filtering process, which is for an accurate simulation of $\D_2$ over which $h_2$ is trained.
-This is the most challenging part because it requires identifying the instances where $h_1$ is incorrect.
-To keep it label-efficient, the filtering scheme incorporates an similar idea to that in ``compare-and-label''.
-Given a large enough sample set $S$, the goal is to identify two support instances $x^-,x^+$ that are close enough to the ``threshold instance'' where the labels in $S$ shift.
-If we spend a few label queries to infer the labels of $x^-,x^+$, then they help to filter a large number of instances in $S$ by querying pairwise comparisons.
-This is because for any $x$, $[h^*(x^-)=-1,x<x^-]$ imply $h^*(x)=-1$ (similar holds for $x^+$).
-The pairwise comparisons of any other instance with $x^-,x^+$ become exceptionally informative.
-On the other hand, since the aim is to identify those instances where $h_1$ is incorrect (which form only a $\frac{\sqrt\epsilon}{2}$ fraction in $S$), another key point is an adaptive querying scheme that spends only a constant number of queries on the points that $h_1$ may correctly classify.
+A core component of Algorithm~\ref{alg:boost-comp} is a correct filtering process. \cite{awasthi2017efficient} achieved this by executing a Phase~0 that examines the crowd labels for a randomly drawn instance set.
+However, this approach does not apply in the comparison-equipped setting because it relies on two support instances $x^-,x^+$ as reference to identify the informative instances.
+To be more concrete, the filtering scheme incorporates a similar idea to that of ``compare-and-label'' in order to achieve label efficiency.
+Given a large enough sample set $S$, the goal is to identify two support instances $x^-,x^+$ that are close enough to the ``threshold'' where the labels in $S$ shift.
+By spending a few label queries to infer the labels of $x^-,x^+$, it help to filter a large number of instances in $S$ by querying pairwise comparisons.
+This is because $\forall x$, $[h^*(x^-)=-1,x<x^-]$ imply $h^*(x)=-1$ (similar holds for $x^+$).
+The pairwise comparisons of any $x$ with respect to $x^-,x^+$ become exceptionally informative.

-We thus build on the non-semi-verified filter of~\citet{shen2020efficient} and integrate a new component, \test, that ensures to recover a distribution $\D'$ that is close enough to $\D_2$ even in presence of a large number of low-quality workers.
-To see the necessity of this new component, we remark it is crucial to query a constant number of workers for most instances in $S$ to ensure query complexity since $\abs{S} = \Theta(n_{\epsilon,\delta})$.
-This constant load, however, contradicts with the sample-size-varying load we used in \complabel; in other words, the empirical majority size no longer serves as a good estimate of the population one.
-To tackle this technical challenge, we are concerned with two regions, $R_1$ and $R_2$ (recall the definition at the end of Section~\ref{subsec:overview}), which, by definition, include the instances $x$ that would form a low-confidence pair with either support instance $x^-$ or $x^+$.
+We hence build on the non-semi-verified filter of~\citet{zeng2022crowd} and integrate a new component, \test, that ensures to recover a distribution $\D'$ that is close enough to {$\D_2$} even in presence of the adversarial workers.
+In particular, we are concerned with two regions, $R_1$ and $R_2$

+which include any instance $x$ that would form a low-confidence pair with either support instance $x^-$ or $x^+$.
 Observe that both $x^-, x^+$ are fixed.
-If the density of $R_1$ and $R_2$ in distribution $\D_X$ is smaller than $\epsilon$, it means the filter uses $x^-,x^+$ to correctly identify the instances except for an $\epsilon$ fraction.
-Meanwhile, \test works on a set of instances that is smaller than that \filter works on.
+If the {probability mass} of $R_1\cup R_2$ under distribution $\D$, denoted by $\D[R_1\cup R_2]$, is smaller than $\epsilon$, it means the filter uses $x^-,x^+$ to correctly identify the instances except for the $\epsilon$ fraction in $R_1\cup R_2$.
+Meanwhile, \test works on a smaller set of instances than what \filter is expected to work on.
 This is a key design to guarantee that the total comparison complexity does not blow up.